authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 9. If the Author Domain has an [SPF] policy, and that policy ends with +all, then BIMI processing MUST NOT be performed for this message.

-Indicator Discovery {#indicator-discovery}
+Assertion Record Discovery {#assertion-record-discovery}
 ----------------------------------

 Through the [BIMI Assertion Record](#assertion-record-def), Domain Owners use DNS TXT records to advertise their preferences.
 Preference discovery is accomplished via a method similar to the method used for [DMARC] records.
 This method, and the important differences between BIMI and [DMARC] mechanisms, are discussed below.

-Indicator Discovery MUST only be attempted if the message authenticates per Receiver policy.
+Assertion Record Discovery MUST NOT be attempted if the message authenticates fails per Receiver policy.

+(Note to WG, how does this affect reporting, we can't report bad authentication if we can't retrieve an assertion record)

 To balance the conflicting requirements of supporting wildcarding, allowing subdomain policy overrides, and limiting DNS query load, Protocol Clients MUST employ the following lookup scheme for the appropriate BIMI record for the message: